Rationally connected non-Fano type varieties: Example in dimension

-It is proven in \cite[Proposition~5]{Pukh_Dir_Prod} that a generic hypersurface of degree $2M$ is regular.
-Thus a generic fiber of a generic fibration onto regular double spaces is regular.
-We want every fiber to be regular.
+It was proven in \cite[Proposition~5]{Pukh_Dir_Prod}, that a generic hypersurface $W_X$ of degree $2M$ satisfies Condition \ref{Regularity}.
+Thus a generic fiber of $\pi$ satisfies Condition \ref{Regularity} for a generic $W$.
+We want every fiber of $\pi$ to satisfy Condition \ref{Regularity}.

 \begin{Prop} Let $\mathcal{W}$ be the space of all hypersurfaces of degree $2M$ in $\mathds{P}^M$.
-Denote the space of all regular hypersurfaces by $\mathcal{W}_{reg}\subset\mathcal{W}$.
-If $M\geqslant3$ then the codimension of $\mathcal{W}\backslash\mathcal{W}_{reg}$ is $2$ or more. \end{Prop} \begin{proof} First note, that codimension of hypersurfaces with $\geqslant2$ ordinary double point or with worse singularities is $2$.
-Thus it is enough to prove that the space of hypersurfaces which do not satisfy the regularity conditions at nonsingular points has codimension $\geqslant2$.
-Consider the variety $V$ and the incidence hypersurface $I$ in it defined by
+Denote the space of all hypersurfaces satisfying Condition \ref{Regularity} by $\mathcal{W}_{reg}\subset\mathcal{W}$.
+If $M\geqslant3$ then the codimension of $\mathcal{W}\backslash\mathcal{W}_{reg}$ is $2$. \end{Prop} \begin{proof} It is classically known that the codimension of the locus of hypersurfaces with $2$ or more ordinary double points or with worse singularities is $2$.
+Thus it is enough to prove that the space of hypersurfaces which do not satisfy Condition \ref{Regularity} at nonsingular points has codimension $\geqslant2$.